Helen Gourlay: Doubles (5 titles, 3 runner-ups)

-Note: Evonne Goolagong Cawley is occasionally credited incorrectly with winning the 1977 Ladies Doubles event at Wimbledon, due to the confusion regarding the married name of her compatriot Helen Gourlay who in fact took the trophy.
-Both women were listed in tournaments as Mrs. R. Cawley (Goolagong was Mrs. R.A.Cawley and Gourlay Mrs. R.L.Cawley).
-Goolagong Cawley did not participate at Wimbledon 1977.
+Note: Evonne Goolagong occasionally is credited incorrectly with winning the 1977 Ladies Doubles event at Wimbledon, due to the confusion regarding the married names of both Goolagong and her compatriot Gourlay who took the trophy.
+Both women were listed in tournaments as Mrs. R. Cawley (Goolagong was Mrs. R.A.
+Cawley and Gourlay was Mrs. R.L.
+Cawley).
+Goolagong did not participate at Wimbledon 1977.

 Grand Slam singles tournament timeline

 Note: The Australian Open was held twice in 1977, in January and December.

 Coaching

 Gourlay was coached by Brian Hudson for over 10 years.
-She lived with Brian, his wife Beryl and their children for three years while he coached her for free at his Granville (Sydney) tennis courts (1963-1965).
-Gourlay and Brian played mixed doubles at White City (1968) and Wimbledon (1972).
-Gourlay was also coached by Brian at his Terranora court leading into many international events, including Gram Slams.
-Brian coached Gourlay in the 1977 Australian Open, in which fifth-seeded Gourlay defeated second-seeded Sue Barker in the semi-final.
+She lived with Hudson, his wife Beryl and their children for three years while he coached her for free at his Granville (Sydney) tennis courts (1963-1965).
+Gourlay and Hudson played mixed doubles at White City (1968) and Wimbledon (1972).
+Gourlay also was coached by Hudson at his Terranora court, leading into many international events, including Grand Slams.
+Hudson coached Gourlay in the 1977 Australian Open, in which Gourlay defeated Sue Barker in the semifinals.

 Gourlay was one of the inaugural coaches of the Australian Institute of Sport tennis program when it was established in Canberra in 1981.
 Gourlay left the program in 1986.